We will tell you how to go between terminals 1 and 2 at Mexico City’s airport. We’ll tell you what you need to get to the city center

 Air train

-If you have a boarding pass this is the most practical option, and the cheapest since it is FREE.
-Here the important thing for them to let you access the Air Train is that you have the boarding pass of your next flight.
-So you can show why you go from one terminal to the other, I suppose they do it to avoid abusive use.
+If you have a boarding pass, this is the most practical option, and the cheapest, since it is FREE.
+Here is the important thing for them to let you access the Air Train is that you have the boarding pass for your next flight.
+So, you can show why you go from one terminal to the other, I suppose they do it to avoid abusive use.

 In Terminal 1, access to the air train is at gate 6; and in Terminal 2 at gate 4.
 The hours of this service are from 5:00 AM to 1:00 AM, 365 days a year.